Guide to Work, Study, Travel and Living Abroad

 Article and photos by Kobi Weaver

-Picking a field school can be an overwhelming experience for anyone, especially as an undergraduate new to the world of archaeology or travel.
-Here is a guide, with simple tips, recommendations, and tools to make sure that your first field school experience makes for the summer of a lifetime.
+Picking a field school can be an overwhelming experience for anyone, especially for an undergraduate new to archaeology or travel.
+Here is a guide with simple tips, recommendations, and tools to ensure that your first field school experience makes for the summer of a lifetime.

 The author at her archeological field school with classmates.